-(b) United States business or office.-A nonresident alien individual who at any time within the taxable year was engaged in trade or business in the United States or had an office or place of business therein is not taxable at the rate of 10 percent upon the items of gross income enumerated in section 211(a).
+(c) United States business or office.-A nonresident alien individual within class (3), referred to in the first paragraph of this article, is not taxable at the rate of 10 percent upon the items of gross income enumerated in section 211(a).
 The net income from sources within the United States of such a nonresident alien individual (gross income from sources within the United States minus the statutory deductions provided in sections 23 and 213) less the credits against net income allowable to an individual by section 25, is subject to the normal tax of 4 percent imposed by section 11 and the graduated surtax imposed by section 12(b).

-As used in section 211, section 119, section 143, section 144, and section 231, the phrase "engaged in trade or business within the United States" includes the performance of personal services within the United States at any time within the taxable year but does not include the performance of personal services for a nonresident ali n individual, foreign partnership, or foreign corporation not engaged in trade or business within the United States by a nonresident alien individual temporarily present in the United States for a period or periods not exceeding a total of 90 days during the taxable year and whose compensation for such services does not exceed in the aggregate \$3,000.
+As used in sections 211, 119, 143, 144, and 231, the phrase "engaged in trade or business within the United States" includes the performance of personal services within the United States at any time within the taxable year but does not include the performance of personal services for a nonresident alien individual, foreign partnership, or foreign corporation not engaged in trade or business within the United States by a nonresident alien individual temporarily present in the United States for a period or periods not exceeding a total of 90 days during the taxable year and whose compensation for such services does not exceed in the aggregate \$3,000.
 Such phrase does not include the effecting of transactions in the United States in stocks, securities, or commodities (including hedging transactions) through a resident broker, commission agent, or custodian.
 (See also article 212-1.)